frederic-perez/AmE-dictionary/data/dictionary.md

 __extent__ _n_
 __extenuate__ _v_ :astonished:
 __extol__ _v_ :three::hammer: (extols) _But he extols running as what helps him stay clean._
-__extoll__ _v_ :six::hammer: (extolled, extolling)
+__extoll__ _v_ :seven::hammer: (extolled, extolling)
 __extort__ _v_
 __extradite__ _v_ :two: /EK-struh-dyte/ To extradite someone who has been accused of a crime is to send that person to the state or country that has jurisdiction to try them for that crime. _The U.S. has rejected the country’s request to extradite the journalist because of concerns that she will be subjected to an unfair trial there._
 __extraneous__
 __extravaganza__ _n_ :four::hammer:
 __extreme unction__ _n_ _The King received extreme unction._
 __extremes__
-__extricate__ _v_ :nine: (extricated) To remove or free from complication, hindrance, or difficulty.
+__extricate__ _v_ :nine::m: (extricated) To remove or free from complication, hindrance, or difficulty.
 To free or remove someone or something from an entanglement or difficulty. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _Rescue crews extricated him from the car._ _Firefighters extricated the passengers from the wreckage._
 __exudate<sup>1</sup>__ _n_ :astonished: An exuded substance.
 __exudate<sup>2</sup>__ _v_ Release (a liquid) in drops or small quantities. _Exude sweat through the pores._
 __exude__ _v_ :two::hammer: